akashsolanki/springboot-redis/README.md

-# Demonstrates Springboot integration with Redis Server
+# Springboot integration with Redis Server